 This article is part of a much longer and comprehensive work that we are translating from Italian for you.
 Aim of the complete article is to provide women arriving in their new host countries with some general information if they find themselves in an emergency situation with regard to their safety and health.
 We thank Paola in Bangladesh for this valuable information, and we invite you to come back and visit us to appreciate the article in its entirety once it will be translated.

 What you are about to read has been written before the recent turmoils that are shaking Bangladesh.
 In this precise moment (5th March) be very cautious and don’t move around without contacting your Embassy.
-We think of all the people that lost their lives and are very close to Paola and everybody else in this difficult moment.
+We think of all the people that lost their lives and are very close to Paola and all other expats in Dhaka and everybody else in this difficult moment.

 The Expatclic Team